Home

 Ibanez/Maxon pedals are extremely "discovered" by vintage effect hunters making them not the choice to collect anymore.
 I've got a few niner's among which my beloved ST-9 (Dirt cheap as someone in a musicstore forgot to do his homework)(BTW, they must have read this as I never saw them made a similar error after this one).
 I didn't have any plans in getting this series into a "complete" status as that requires an OD-9 which are extremely hard to find.
 The fact that I did find one at a relatively "dirt cheap" changed this.
 No hurry.
 All that would be needed for this collection comes by pretty frequently.
 Prices are another thing.
 Especially pedals like the AF-9 are still more players than collectors and therefore usually make good prices as the audience in the bidding pool is larger.
 The same was the case for the AFL on which I was outbid (or better, outsniped) on multiple occasions before finally getting one.

-It seems to me that over the last two years even classic bargain pedals like to Soundtanks start to get some collectors attention and, therefore, finally the recognition they deserve as unique (yeah I know, dodgy as they are) designs.
+It seems to me that over the last two years even classic bargain pedals like to Soundtanks start to get some collectors attention and, therefore, finally get the recognition they deserve as unique (yeah I know, dodgy as they are) designs.

 Master Series: